thebodster/clients-oriented-ftp/readme.txt

 made, and if anything is found, it will be updated automatically and a message will appear under the menu one time only.

+Whenever a new version is available, you will be notified in the admin panel via a message shown under the main menu.

 --------------------------------------------------------------------------------------------

 Questions, ideas?
 Want to join the project?